liquidunderground/liquidunderground.github.io/README.md

 How to contribute
 -----------------

+Liquid Underground is built on it's community and as such, we welcome any SRB2 or Liquid-related article you wish to publish here.
+However, to keep things running smoothly, here's some tips on getting your article onto our
+website:

+### Forks, Submissions and Pull Requests

-Fork this repository and add your own Markdown articles to `contrib/` before filing a pull request.
+It's best to fork this repository for creating your article.
+After you're done, add it to `contrib/` and file a pull request for it to be evaluated.
+For security and auditing purposes, we only accept pull requests that are being merged into `dev`. **DO NOT ATTEMPT TO MERGE AGAINST `main`**

+Once you file your pull request, make sure we can verify your affiliation and/or membership relating to LqU.
+This blog is an outlet for official Liquid Underground-related media and as such, we will freely represent our community, however we will not accept to host content defined by potentially malicious outside sources.

+### Filenames and Editing

-For sorting purposes, your article's filename shall begin with the date of first creation in [ISO8601] syntax, for example
+For keeping things in chronological order, your article's filename shall begin with the date of first creation in [ISO8601] syntax, for example:

 ```
 <YYYY-MM-DD>_<TITLE>.md